ctrlaltdeleon/infinitygauntlet/how-to/how-to-card-collect.md

 ## 3.1: My Take

+- I would go for single sleeving if:
+  - Playing just standard games with friends.
 - I would go for double sleeving if:
   - Card value is great.
   - Card is foil (to prevent creasing of the card).
+  - The deck you have is your final version, to reduce changing all the time.